 However, for any but the most trivial limit state functions, the determination of the values of x and θ giving g > 0, and hence the determination of the integral in Eq.
 (7), cannot be done exactly.
 The most straightforward and robust way to accommodate this is through the use of sampling methods.
-In particular, the family of Monte Carlo and Quasi-Monte Carlo methods are typically used.
-These methods generally have the property that for a large enough sample size, the resulting estimate \hat{P}f tends towards the exact value of P_f .
+In particular, the family of Monte Carlo and quasi-Monte Carlo methods is typically used.
+These methods generally have the property that for a large enough sample size, the resulting estimate \widehat{P}{f} tends towards the exact value of P{f} .
 Unfortunately, large enough can be an intractable requirement.
 While the use of variance reduction techniques can speed up the convergence, as the dimensionality and complexity of the problem grows, the number of samples does too.
 This can be particularly problematic when one or more simulations are required for each sample.
-Furthermore, sampling methods do not naturally lend themselves well to gradient-based optimization due to the additional effort

-5 involved in the calculation of the gradients of a quantity estimated by sampling.
-In some cases, when the design variables are stochastic, the use of what is called score functions for the estimation of design sensitivity is possible, in which case no additional samples are needed (see e.g. Hu (2018)).
+Furthermore, sampling methods do not naturally lend themselves well to gradient-based optimization due to the additional effort involved in the calculation of the gradients of a quantity estimated by sampling.
+In some cases, when the design variables are stochastic, the use of what is called score functions for the estimation of design sensitivity is possible, in which case no additional samples are needed (see, e.g., Hu, 2018).
 At the very least, no analytical gradients can be obtained.
-Hence, it is common to make use of first and second order approximations of the limit state function, making integration over the g > 0region feasible.
+Hence, it is common to make use of firstand second-order approximations of the limit state function, making integration over the g > 0 region feasible.

-10 2.2.1 FORM
+2.2.1 FORM

 The objective of FORM is to approximate the non-linear failure surface, the set of points such that g > 0, by a linear function of independent standard normal variables v, derived from the original set of stochastic variables θ .
-Historically there have been several versions of FORM and related methods (see e.g. Choi et al. (2007) and Enevoldsen and Sørensen (1994), where also more details about FORM in general can be found), but we shall restrict the discussion to the one most commonly used.
-The main idea is as follows: Construct the set of independent standard normal variables $v = \{v_i\}$ by applying the transformations where Φ^{-1} is the inverse of the standard normal cumulative distribution function (CDF), H{θ_i} is the CDF of θ_i and \mathcal{I} is the set of all the indices for the stochastic variables in θ .
+Historically, there have been several versions of FORM and related methods (see, e.g., Choi et al., 2007 and Enevoldsen and Sørensen, 1994, where also more details about FORM in general can be found), but we shall restrict the discussion to the one most commonly used.
+The main idea is as follows: construct the set of independent standard normal variables $v = \{v_i\}$ by applying the transformations where Φ^{-1} is the inverse of the standard normal cumulative distribution function (CDF), H{θ_i} is the CDF of θ_i , and \mathcal{I} is the set of all the indices for the stochastic variables in θ .
 This particular transformation assumes that the variables in θ are independent, which is not always the case.
-For non-independent stochastic variables, a slightly more involved transformation
+For nonindependent stochastic variables, a slightly more involved transformation (e.g., the Rosenblatt transformation; Rosenblatt, 1952) must be used.
+By substituting v for θ in g, we obtain g(x, v).
+We want to linearize this function at the point on the boundary between failure and non-failure, g = 0, that is closest to the origin in standard normal space, the most probable point (MPP) on the failure surface.
+This can be found by solving the following optimization problem:

-$$v_i = \Phi^{-1}(H{\theta_i}(\theta_i)) \quad \forall i \in \mathcal{I}$$ (9)
+$$v_i = \Phi^{-1}(H{\theta_i}(\theta_i)) \quad \forall i \in \mathcal{I},$$ (9)